Part 3: Networks & Protocols used by Skype® for Business 2015 - (Lync® 2013)

 Both Cisco and Avaya (Radvision) use the Gateway method for integrating with Skype for Business.
 Some Gateways can handle both Media and Signalling traffic, whilst other Gateways are specific to handling either Media or Signalling.

-Lifesize Cloud Premium users can fully interoperate with all derivatives of Skype for Business 2015 and Lync 2013 clients (On-Premise, Hoisted, Online and Hybrid).
+Lifesize Cloud Premium users can fully interoperate with all derivatives of Skype for Business 2015 and Lync 2013 clients (On-Premise, Hosted, Online and Hybrid).
 It is effectively a hosted Gateway solution that performs all the necessary Media and Signalling transcoding.

 In essence, for successful interoperability between Skype for Business 2015 clients and other endpoints, if your endpoints cannot directly talk MS-SIP and register with the Skype for Business Server, then you need a Gateway that can translate between MS-SIP and your specific endpoints.